ojasathghara/TasksV2/README.md

 <h3 align="center">Tasks</h3>

 <p align="center">
-    An app to manage and keep a track of you daily tasks
+    An app to manage and keep a track of your daily tasks
   </a>
 <br />
 </p>